dgerngross/RedLibs/README.md

 The database is then generated in the working directory.
 The corresponding path, where the database is located, will be one of the necessary inputs for the RedLibs algorithm (see below).

 ## Running the main RedLibs algorithm:
 The source code provided here is written in *C++* using *Open MPI v1.4.5* for parallel computing.
 The files main.cpp, logfile.cpp, rawdata.cpp, and generate_list.cpp constitute together with their header files (.h) the program RedLibs.
-To generate a executable version, compile them together, e.g. `mpicxx -o ../RedLibsMPI.o -Wall main.cpp logfile.cpp rawdata.cpp generate_list.cpp -lstdc++`.
+To generate a executable version, compile them together, e.g. `mpic++ -o ../RedLibsMPI.o -std=c++11 generate_list.cpp logfile.cpp rawdata.cpp main.cpp`.

 The user needs to provide a degenerate input library file (csv format).
 This file contains all explicit sequences based on the degenerate sequence and a corresponding numerical value for each sequence sorted ascending in respect to these values, e.g.: